Heart disease is serious. It is the most common cause of death.

 At the core of preventing heart disease is ourselves.
 People can choose heart health.

 Cardiologists are really good–and getting better all the time–at treating heart disease once it occurs.
 We have effective medicines, innovative procedures and implantable devices all of which treat existing problems.
-(Medical people call this Secondary Prevention; I sometimes call this the “fury of modern medicine.”
+(Medical people call this Secondary Prevention; I sometimes call it the “fury of modern medicine.”

 Currently, we (doctors and patients) are far less effective in using the much simpler and cost-effective treatment strategies above.
-Or, are they really simpler?
-Is it easier to take a pill than go for a walk, or have a procedure than turn down a bag of chips?

 You may also find useful information under the archived list of posts labeled General Cardiology and General Medicine.